About 529 Plans

 To change your password, log in here, choose a beneficiary and select "Profile and Documents,"then "Password & Security Features" from the left hand navigation.

-If your account has been locked, please contact client services at 1-888-338-3789 from 7:00 AM to 9:00 PM CT Monday to Friday, excluding holidays.
-They can assist you with unlocking your account.
+If your account has been locked, please contact the Plan at 1-888-338-3789 from 7:00 AM to 9:00 PM CT Monday to Friday, excluding holidays.
+We can assist you with unlocking your account.
 We apologize for the inconvenience.

-To sign up for e-delivery, log in here, choose a beneficiary and select "Profile and Documents," then "Delivery Preferences" from the left hand navigation.
+To sign up for e-delivery, log in here, click "View Details" for a beneficiary and select "Profile & Documents," then "Delivery Preferences" from the left hand navigation.

 If you are a Wisconsin taxpayer, your contributions to Edvest may be deducted from state taxable income up to a maximum of $3,340 per beneficiary ($1,670 for married filing separate status and for divorced parents of a beneficiary) for the 2020 tax year.
 You do not have to be related to the beneficiary and remember, this tax benefit is per beneficiary so if you're contributing to accounts for multiple children or grandchildren, you can potentially reduce your Wisconsin taxable income even more.
 The state tax deadline is April 15 of the following year.